Thaina/Uno.Wasm.Bootstrap/Readme.md

 * The output of the `Console.WriteLine` will appear in the javascript debugging console

 ### Upgrading from previous versions of the Uno.Wasm.Bootstrap package
 Previously, the suggested project structure was a .NET Standard 2.0 project using the non-web projects SDK.
-To emable debugging and easier deployment, the support for `Microsoft.NET.Sdk.Web` has been added.
+To enable debugging and easier deployment, the support for `Microsoft.NET.Sdk.Web` has been added.

 To upgrade a project:
 - Change `Microsoft.NET.Sdk` to `Microsoft.NET.Sdk.Web` in the Sdk attribute of your project